BrightspaceUI/core/mixins/localize/README.md

 ## Language Resources

-Resources are stored as javascript objects.
+Resources are stored as JavaScript objects.

 ### Keys